 -Added Dragonborn race description.
 Overall has highest DPS potential if you go +2 WIS/+2 STR/Pvorp.
 I would say also highest healing potential but since DC is not even a great healer class it's not a great descriptor.
 Generally not worth the money.

 Module 4 will introduce BIS weapon and gear with the introduction of 'artifact equipment' which are not too hard to acquire but will be costly/grindy to level.
 Lock your wallet and cut up your credit card before it's too late!
 At rank 1 they are about on par with CN equipment.
-Belt of Wisdom is BIS (+1 WIS, 158 power, 148 recovery and defense at rank 1).
+Belt of Wisdom is BIS for PvE (+1 WIS, 158 power, 148 recovery and defense at rank 1).
+Plated belt of Constitution is BIS for PvP or mixed/defensive builds.
 Weapons actually boost at will effect (ASeal healing, SF temp HP and LoF damage) and once you can upgrade to blue will be worth the loss of the set bonus stats.
 Like I said, Module 4 will tempt you more than ever to spend.
 New dungeon chest key is 20k each plus 2 day's worth of grinding dailys so there will be limited farming outside DD hour.
 Yikes.